Menu

 No. 1 recruit Tyran Stokes says Nike deal won’t impact college decision

-Back in October, No. 1 recruit signed an NIL deal with Nike.
-“I also want to work with Nike to connect with young athletes and give feedback on our footwear and apparel,” Stokes said then.
+No. 1 recruit signed an NIL deal with Nike in October.
+“I also want to work with Nike to connect with young athletes and give feedback on our footwear and apparel,” Stokes said.
 “Not just from me, but from my community.”
-Now that Stokes, a 6-foot-7 small forward, is nearing a college decision, he says his Nike deal won’t impact his college decision.
+Now that Stokes, a 6-foot-7 forward, is nearing a college commitment, he says his Nike deal won’t impact his decision.
 (Zag's Blog)

 Related: